On-Premises Snap XMP Online installation guide

 Email responses and invites

-Snap XMP Online can be configured to send and receive emails.
-Snap XMP Online uses the SMTP server to send emails regarding administration tasks such as password reset and invitations to participants as well as email alerts configured on a survey by survey basis.
-The incoming mail server can be set up to use POP3/IMAP basic authentication or Office 365 Exchange Online OAUTH certificate based authentication – details can be entered in the Inbox accounts page.
+Snap Online can be configured to send and receive emails.
+Snap Online uses the SMTP server to send emails regarding administration tasks such as password reset and invitations to participants as well as email alerts configured on a survey by survey basis.
+The SMTP and POP3/IMAP mail servers can be set up to use basic authentication or Office 365 Exchange Online OAUTH certificate or secret key based authentication – details can be entered in the Inbox and SMTP account pages.
+See the additional Help guide ‘Inbox set up when using OAUTH and Office365.pdf’

-Snap XMP Online can be configured to process an inbox to handle replies to invitations including bounced emails.
+Snap Online can be configured to process an inbox to handle replies to invitations including bounced emails.

-After an SMTP mailer has been configured you will need to enable to the job which is periodically called to send the invitations.
+After an SMTP mailer has been configured you will need to enable the job which is periodically called to send the invitations.
 Select Job scheduler in the accordion and Edit the ‘Send invitations’ job:

-Adding ReCAPTCHA to password reset and account register pages
+Adding CAPTCHA to password reset and account register pages

 Enabling the API